-From that funny friend ha-ha gift to a practical “thinking of you” parent gift, this guide covers 40 amazing gifts that van lifers (like us) would love to get, for every type of budget.
-Many of these are items that we use ourselves in our campervan (or seriously wish we had!
-Hint, hint mom, if you’re reading this!).
+From that funny friend gift to a practical ‘thinking of you’ present, this guide covers the 40 best gifts that van lifers (like us) would love to get, for every type of budget.
+Many of these are items that we use ourselves in our campervan or seriously wish we had!
+(Hint, hint mom if you’re reading this!).

-Helpful tip: When gifting a van lifer, stay away from items that are big, heavy, or unnecessary.
-You don’t have to go all-out – a small, thoughtful gift can go a long way!
+Helpful tip: When buying van life gifts, stay away from items that are big, heavy, or unnecessary.
+You don’t have to go all out – a small, thoughtful gift like a gift card can go a long way!

-Here Are 40 Amazing Van Life Gift Ideas:
+Here Are 40 Best Van Life Gift Ideas:

 As van lifers, we cook A LOT of meals in our van so it’s no surprise that we always need things for our campervan kitchen.
 Here are some of our favorite items that we love and are helpful for cooking in a van!

-AeroPress is a portable coffee maker that is small, lightweight, and made of plastic so it won’t break – perfect for van life.
-If you really want to be the best, get the Porlex manual coffee grinder to go along with it for the ultimate fresh cup of coffee!
+AeroPress is a portable coffee maker that is small, lightweight, and made of plastic so it won’t break – a great gift idea for van life!
+If you really want to be the best, get the stainless steel Porlex manual coffee grinder to go along with it for the ultimate fresh cup of coffee.

-2. Dish Drying Mat.
-If you want to get something more practical for the kitchen, a dish drying mat is always a great go-to gift.
+If you want to get something more practical for the kitchen, a dish-drying mat is always a great go-to gift.
 Not many van lifers have one but it’s a lifesaver for washing and cleaning dishes in a van.

 While most people use towels for laying out dishes to dry, towels can stay damp and warp wooden countertops over time.
 It’s not something we even thought about (until it was too late).
-Impress your van life friend with a must-have gift by getting them a dish drying mat!
+Impress your van life friend with this must-have gift by getting them a dish-drying mat!

-3. Collapsible Food Containers.
-Space is always a limiting factor when it comes to living in a van.
-These super handy food storage containers are collapsible and can help save space in the fridge and kitchen cabinets – something that every van lifer can appreciate!
+Storage space is always a limiting factor when it comes to living in a van.
+These super handy food containers are collapsible and can help save space in the fridge and kitchen cabinets – something that every van lifer can appreciate!

-5. Cutting board.
-Van lifers do a lot of cooking so a cutting board is always a solid gift that they’ll get a lot of use out of.
+Van lifers do a lot of cooking so a cutting board is always a solid gift that every campervan owner will appreciate.
 You can go functional with a foldable plastic cutting board or go decorative with a wooden one.

 For more kitchen ideas, check out our guide that covers our entire DIY campervan kitchen setup & essentials!

-7. Car Vacuum Cleaner.
-Living in a tight space like a campervan can be messy business.
+Living in small spaces can get messy quickly.
 There’s always dirt on the floor, dust stuck in hard-to-reach corners, and in our case, dog hair just about everywhere.
-A portable car vacuum cleaner is a great gift that will often come in handy!
+A portable car vacuum cleaner is the perfect campervan gift that will often come in handy!

 For frequent trips to the grocery store (and to be more eco-friendly) gift these awesome reusable grocery bags and mesh produce bags.
 They’re good for the planet and good for traveling!

-10. Laundry Basket.
 I can be a functioning 35-year-old adult who runs her own business, yet I still don’t want to spend the money and effort on getting a laundry basket.
-Just do your van lifer a favor and get a laundry basket for them… don’t underestimate how many travelers are willing to use trash bags for their laundry!
+Just do your van lifer a favor and get a laundry basket for them… they will thank you later!

-11. Dr. Bronner’s.
 I am obsessed with anything Dr. Bronner’s (and if you have ever tried one of their products, the chances are that you are too!).
-The best part – Dr. Bronner’s soaps and cleaners are made to serve multiple purposes which are perfect for van life where it’s not always possible to bring many household products.
+The best part – Dr. Bronner’s soaps and cleaners are made to have many different uses which is perfect for van dwellers.

 Most people know that Dr. Bronner’s soaps can be used for showering but did you know that they can also be used for washing dishes, cleaning countertops, washing floors, doing laundry and so much more?
 My personal favorite is the peppermint scent that smells sooooo good!
 I am always super happy to receive Dr. Bronner’s products as a gift because I run out way faster than I can replenish them.